capital-G/supercollider-wiki/[WIP]-contributing-helpfiles.md

 _Note: This document is still a draft_
 ## Contributing documentation changes
 This document is aimed at helping new contributors, whose first contribution is perhaps a small change in SuperCollider's Help files.
 For a more involved workflow, aimed at more experienced contributors, see [below](#Previewing-your-changes).

+Eli Fieldsteel made an excellent [video tutorial](https://www.youtube.com/watch?v=CbIwWsGl-zc), especially directed to beginners, that walks through the whole process of fixing a typo in a Help file, from installing git to submitting the changes.

 Contributing documentation needs the same setup as any other change to the source code.
 However, for small documentation changes, i.e. everything that doesn't require you to see a preview (e.g. typos, punctuation, extra repetitions), building SuperCollider is not needed, and you don't need any extra developer tool apart from a text editor and git.